syncpoint/openvtpk/README.md

 # OpenVTPK

 ESRI's Vector Tile Package (VTPK) archive contains vector tiles that follow Mapbox' Vector Tile specification v2.0.
-In addition all resources to render the tiles are include (i.e. stylesheet, fonts, etc.).
+In addition all resources to render the tiles are included (i.e. stylesheet, fonts, etc.).

 Unfortunately none of the open source vector tile servers is able to process VTPK packages.
-Most require either an MBTiles container or an GeoPackage.
+Most require either an MBTiles container or a GeoPackage.

 The aim of OpenVTPK is to extract the tiles from a VTPK and to re-package them into a container that is supported by open source tile servers.